kpollich/kylepolli.ch/content/posts/async-patterns-in-js.md

 title: Async patterns in JavaScript
 subtitle: A brief history of asynchronous programming in JavaScript
 datePublished: 03-25-18
+image: unsplash-cafe-2.jpg
+credit: Photo by Sincerely Media on Unsplash
+alt: Cafe/Bar counter with menu boards and taps
 ---

 _A brief history of asynchronous programming in JavaScript_